awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-mixed-instances-groups-instance-weighting.md

 The [allocation strategies](ec2-auto-scaling-mixed-instances-groups.md#allocation-strategies) determine which instance pools your instances come from\.
 When you use the instance weighting feature, the allocation strategies perform exactly like they do for other Auto Scaling groups\.
 However, there is one key difference in how instance pools are chosen when you use the `lowest-price` strategy\.
 When you choose `lowest-price` for your allocation strategy, your instances come from the instance pools with the lowest price per unit in each Availability Zone\.

 For example, consider you have an Auto Scaling group that has several instance types with varying amounts of vCPUs\.
 You use `lowest-price` for your Spot and On\-Demand allocation strategies\.
-If you choose to assign weights based on the vCPU count of each instance type, Amazon EC2 Auto Scaling launches whichever instance types have the lowest price per your assigned weight values \(for example, per vCPU\) at the time of fulfilment\.
+If you choose to assign weights based on the vCPU count of each instance type, Amazon EC2 Auto Scaling launches whichever instance types have the lowest price per your assigned weight values \(for example, per vCPU\) at the time of fulfillment\.
 If it's a Spot Instance, then this means the lowest Spot price per vCPU\.
 If it's an On\-Demand Instance, then this means the lowest On\-Demand price per vCPU\.

 ### Instance weighting and Spot max price<a name="spot-max-price"></a>